Home

 kept at scale.

-Somebody tapped "buy," and a building the size of a small town quietly made good on it, one scan at a time.
+Somebody tapped "buy," and a building you will never see quietly made good on it, one scan at a time.
 The WMS is how a pile of stuff becomes a system that always knows where everything is and what to do next.
 Learn to read it, and the whole hidden machinery behind every package on your porch turns from a black box into a place you could walk into and understand.

 The acronym zoo, decoded